Falcon-Super/rust_data_voyager/Documentation/my-learning-journey.typ

 == Day 1: Rust, APIs, and Containerization Challenges

 Embarking on a journey to master Rust for data science, I set my sights on leveraging APIs for dynamic data retrieval.
-The KAPSARC (King Abdullah Petroleum Studies and Research Center) API promised a wealth of energy data, but tapping into this resource proved to be a complex task.
+The KAPSARC (King Abdullah Petroleum Studies and Research Center) API @KAPSARC_API promised a wealth of energy data, but tapping into this resource proved to be a complex task.

 === Setting Up with Cargo.toml